 Sydney's Muslim population is increasing every year and along with it the number of restaurants serving halal cuisine can be spotted across almost every suburb.
+Demand for halal food outlets and halal restaurants in ever-increasing in Sydney.
 Most common areas with a high concentration of Halal restaurants are Bankstown, Parramatta, Auburn and Lakemba.

 Most of the meat suppliers to Coles and Woolworth are serving halal ( kosher) meat.
 Therefore, finding halal outlets is quite easy in Sydney as well as in Melbourne.